dpc10ster/RJafroc/README.md

 * Preliminary documentation (vignettes) is available at https://dpc10ster.github.io/RJafroc/.
 * Be sure to study these examples and make full use of the online documentation.
 * Put your data and other files, if any, in `myProject`.
-* TBA

-## Long version: download the `RJafroc` package and install from the downloaded files
+## 3. Download the `RJafroc` source files and install from the downloaded files
 * Clone this repository to a directory anywhere on your computer.
 On my computer it is in /Users/Dev/Downloads/rjafroc.
 Rename the folder if necessary to match my example.
 * I find the GitHub desktop app useful in mananging my downloads/uploads from `Git`.
 * Install `R` and `RStudio`.